Sign up to our Newsletter

 Step Seven: End With a Bang

 Don’t neglect your conclusion!
-You want to leave a lasting impression on the admissions committee, so pay attention to your final sentences.
+You want to leave a lasting impression on the admissions committee, so consider your final sentences.

-You can either summarize your reasons for attending law school, and your hopes for the future, or refer back to the story shared in your introduction and provide deeper reflections on it.
-However you choose to end your Cornell Law personal statement, ensure it leaves your readers satisfied!
+You can either summarize your reasons for attending law school and your hopes for the future or refer to the story in your introduction.
+Regardless of your decision, ensure your conclusion impresses your reader.

 Step Eight: Be Authentic and Concise